 Mayor Nirenberg reconvened the meeting at 5:42 pm and announced that no action was taken in Executive Session.
-He stated that the Executive Session would be reconvened the following day after the Business Portion of the City Council Meeting.
+He stated that the Executive Session would reconvene on Thursday (following day) after the Business Portion of the City Council Meeting.